auremoser/mozsci/log/worklog.md

 * wrote back to Kevin about comms thread
 * wrote back to ford about blog collection
 * watched the [diversity data release town hall](https://air.mozilla.org/diversity-disclosure-town-hall-emea/)
+* booked paris plans and responded to steph about them